apache/spark/TESTING.rst

 You can either run all tests or you can select which tests to run.
 You can also enter interactive virtualenv to run the tests manually one by one.

-Running kubernetes tests via shell:
+Running Kubernetes tests via shell:

 .. code-block:: bash